 Despite this, coconut vinegar comes from fermented, concentrated coconut sap, which we do have data on.

 Therefore, let’s take a look at the nutrients in coconut sap:

-As you can see, the vitamin and mineral content of coconut sap is reasonably decent.
-There are quite a few B vitamins and a good range of amino acids.
+As you can see, coconut sap’s vitamin and mineral content are reasonably decent.
+There are several B vitamins and a good range of amino acids.

 The potassium content is especially impressive, and it’s also quite rich in magnesium.

 Magnesium may be the most important mineral in our diet, and potassium is also an essential electrolyte mineral for optimal water balance in the body.